-Italian shipbuilding giant Fincantieri has officially finalized its previously announced Letter of Intent with Norwegian Cruise Line Holdings, solidifying an order for four brand-new cruise ships.
-This marks a significant expansion for Norwegian Cruise Line (NCL), with the upcoming vessels set to become the largest in the fleet.
+Italian shipbuilding giant Fincantieri has officially finalized its previously announced Letter of Intent with Norwegian Cruise Line Holdings.
+They have solidifed an order for four brand-new cruise ships.
+This marks a significant expansion for NCL, with the upcoming vessels set to become the largest in the fleet.

 Each newly-ordered ship will weigh approximately 226,000 gross tons, surpassing the size of any existing NCL ship.
-In comparison, the newest ship in the Norwegian Cruise Line fleet, the Norwegian Aqua, will come in at approximately 156,300 gross tonnage once it sets sail this year.
+In comparison, the newest ship, the Norwegian Aqua, will come in at approximately 156,300 gross tonnage.

 Fincantieri’s Monfalcone shipyard in Italy will construct the four new ships and deliver them in 2030, 2032, 2034, and 2036.

-With a capacity of over 5,100 berths per ship, these new mega-ships will be able to accommodate up to 8,300 people, including crew.
+These mega-ships will hold over 5,100 guests and up to 8,300 people, including crew.
 This is a staggering number that underscores Norwegian’s continued push toward larger, more innovative vessels with room for more passengers to explore the high seas.

 This latest order strengthens Norwegian Cruise Line’s partnership with Fincantieri, which previously built three ships for the fleet: Norwegian Prima, Norwegian Viva, and the upcoming Norwegian Aqua, set to debut in March 2025.